HassenHichri/Exploring-cities-based-on-users-reviews/README.md

 I provided the list of 5000 most common words in english from http://www.wordfrequency.info/top5000.asp so you don't need to download it.

+You have to install mrjob who lets you write MapReduce jobs in Python 2.6+ and run them on several platforms:  $ pip install mrjob.

 #How to run the code?

 1. Clone the content of the SemesterProject repository